 Maier is no saint.
 Quick to cry for herself but slow to recognize the pain she inflicts on others, she provided for her kids financially but neglected them emotionally, according to her daughter Monica.
 Not surprisingly, they struggle to cope with life: One son is in prison and the other is a drifting drug addict when the movie begins, and though Monica seems to have gotten her life together, she started turning tricks at the age of 15 or 16.
 “Just like she was given certain tools, she laid those tools into my hand,” she says of her mother.

 Directors of documentaries like this have a choice to make: focus on their subject’s faults, creating a portrait of a fascinating but flawed human being, or take a nonjudgmental stance, using their subjects as a window into a world.
 Yates chose the second path, seeming to take Maier’s frequent self-justifications at face value.
 Maybe for that reason, he gets great access.
 He’s there for some key moments, like when Maier watches news reports about other madams releasing their client lists—something she is always threatening to do—or when she gets her son out of prison.
 (The son doesn’t say much on the ride home, maybe because he doesn’t love being on camera as much as his mama does.)

 Yates’s use of footage from before he met Jeanette is spottier.
 He culls revealing audio from “thousands of hours” of F.B.I. wiretaps, but he relies too much on a single home video the Maiers shot in 1989, showing the same few scenes so often I could probably recreate them shot for shot.
 Still, he makes his point, showing us Maier saying, “Sex between two consensual adults should not be a crime” enough that that you recognize and remember it.
 That’s Jeanette Maier’s motto, and it’s a good one.

-South by Southwest (SXSW) runs from March 12 to March 20.
+SXSW runs from March 12 to March 20.